RISCV-MYTH-WORKSHOP/aug21-varghese-rahul-1/README.md

 3. A 4 stage RISC-V pipelined processor that supports most of RV32I instructions

 # What is RISC-V?
 RISC-V is an open standard ISA based on RISC principles.
-It is open, simple, modular, extensible, stable and supported in several popular software toolchains.
+It is open, simple, modular, extensible, stable and supported in several software toolchains.

 ## Benefits of RISC-V
 1. Free and open source which allows for easy collaboration